 When recording a PowerPoint, you need to create both visual impact and visual accessibility, regardless of screen size.
 Choose fonts that are 24 pt. or larger, and opt for clear and readable fonts.
 Choose images that are bold, interesting, and fill a significant portion of the slide, and keep them relatively eye-catching.
-Tables, charts and diagrams should be clear and readable.
+Tables, charts and diagrams should be clear and readable, only containing enough text and information to convey the message.

 Keep It Simple